 So how can it be done?
 Well, what I learned from a combination of the abovementioned Googling and a second consultation with Jeff Kozloff, there are actually two solutions available.
 Option one, as discussed in a thread on the SharePoint Developer Center, involves using SharePoint Designer to create a Data View Web Part.
 I still don’t have SharePoint Designer up and running, so that option isn’t really available for me to investigate (though I’m thinking that getting set up with SharePoint Designer should be on my list of SharePoint New Year’s Resolutions), but the second option, and the one that doesn’t involve any coding, is to go with a third-party Web Part.
 And guess what?
 As it happens, Bamboo’s own Data-Viewer Web Part fits the bill perfectly.

-Bamboo's Data-Viewer Web Part provides the ability to surface list data (as well as SQL Server, BDC /MashPoint, and/or List Rollup data), which is exactly what we need in order to show the most recent comments on tasks list items.
-Best of all is the fact that with the Data-Viewer Web Part in place on your site, surfacing that list data can be done in a jiffy.
+Bamboo’s Data-Viewer Web Part provides the ability to surface list data (as well as SQL Server, BDC /MashPoint, and/or List Rollup data), which is exactly what we need in order to show the most recent comments on tasks list items.
+Best of all is the fact that with the Data-Viewer Web Part in place on your site, surfacing that list of data can be done in a jiffy.
 I know this for a fact because I watched Jeff Kozloff do it in under two minutes using my own test list as an example.

 Having seen Jeff do it, I went back and recreated the steps myself for purposes of documentation.
 I first added the Bamboo Data-Viewer Web Part to a page in my test site, having selected it from the available Web Parts in my Web Part gallery.
 The Web Part is, of course, created empty of content, save for the following instructional message which appears in the content area: “No data source is configured for the Bamboo Data-Viewer Web Part.
 Please contact your Administrator to configure the appropriate data source in the Web Part tool pane.”

-Hint: Unless you're trying to do something extremely complicated, you're probably not going to need to bother your Admin, and you certainly shouldn't have to do so in order to surface list data such as comments on a tasks list.
-To wit: Once I surfaced the task pane by clicking the Modify Shared Web Part option under the Web Part's edit drop down, SharePoint List was already selected by default as the data source.
-Selecting a list in the Master List area was my next step, which simply meant choosing my Task list comment test item from the drop down (which automatically includes all existing lists on the site):
+Hint: Unless you’re trying to do something extremely complicated, you’re probably not going to need to bother your Admin, and you certainly shouldn’t have to do so in order to surface list data such as comments on a tasks list.
+To wit: Once I surfaced the task pane by clicking the Modify Shared Web Part option under the Web Part’s edit drop-down, SharePoint List was already selected by default as the data source.
+Selecting a list in the Master List area was my next step, which simply meant choosing my Task list comment test item from the drop-down (which automatically includes all existing lists on the site):

 All that was left for me to do was to select the columns for inclusion in the Data Viewer Web Part, so I selected all columns (including, of course, Comments) on the left pane and clicked the right arrow button to copy them all to the right pane, thereby activating them for inclusion: